isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 shared network, the server will still use classification rules to pick the right subnet for a given class of devices.
-The major benefit of placing subnets within the shared network is that common parameters for the logically grouped subnets can be specified once, in the shared network scope, e.g. the "interface" or "relay" parameter.
+The major benefit of placing subnets within the shared network is that common parameters for the logically grouped subnets can be specified once in the shared-network scope, e.g. the `"interface"` or `"relay"` parameter.
 All subnets belonging to this shared network will inherit those parameters.

 Host Reservations in Shared Networks